LandSandBoat/lsb-wiki/Home.md

-This is the wiki for Project Topaz.
+This is the wiki for Project Topaz - an open source Final Fantasy XI server emulator.

 # General
 General articles about the project